Sheikh Edebali: Interaction with Ottoman leaders

-Edebali often conversed with his close friend Ertuğrul Gazi, the father of Osman I about Islam and the state of affairs of Muslims in Anatolia.
+Sheikh Edebali often conversed with his close friend Ertuğrul Gazi, the father of Osman Gazi about Islam and the state of affairs of Muslims in Anatolia.
 Osman had been a frequent guest of Edebali.
 Edebali became Osman's mentor and eventually gifted him a Gazi sword.
-Osman at Edebali's dergah, dreamed of a state.
+At Edebali's dergah, Osman dreamed of a state.
 This dream thus led to the establishment of a state.
-After this, Edebali's daughter Bala Hatun was married to Osman I. As a result of this marriage, all the Ahyan sheikhs came under the Ottoman control.
+After this, Edebali's daughter Bala Hatun was married to Osman.
+As a result of this marriage, all the Ahyan sheikhs came under Ottoman control.
+The Ayhan - frequently associated with the Ahi guilds of craftsmen, farmers, and ghazi warriors - provided organized manpower, logistical backing, and regional influence.
 This had a major impact on the establishment and development of the Ottoman Beylik.